mAbdelfatah11/PyDjango/StudyNotes.md

 * "view" should access "model" to retrive data from the "database"
 * Django comes with a built-in SQLite database.
 However, we can use the various databases in Django.
 * you need to configure "database access credentials" inside "settings" file in the default app
-* each backend db has some different configs inside the "DATABASES" directive
+* each backend db type has some different configs inside the "DATABASES" directive
 * you can show it up at: